Biden delivers grim debt ceiling warning while sharply criticizing Republicans - KTVZ

 Biden outlines shortcomings of 14th Amendment argument

-Biden also addressed the possibility of using the 14th Amendment to continue US government borrowing in the absence of a deal, suggesting he has the power but not the time to utilize the unilateral action.
+Biden in his news conference addressed the possibility of using the 14th Amendment to continue US government borrowing in the absence of a deal, suggesting he has the power but not the time to utilize the unilateral action.

 “I think we have the authority.
 The question is, could it be done and invoked in time that it could not – would not be appealed?”
 Biden asked, calling the question of whether an appeal could be solved before the default deadline “unresolved.”